slatedocs/slate/source/includes/_sending-payments.md

 ## Account Payable

 OY!
-Account Payable product provides the capability to record, create approval level, and auto payment for invoice payable without hassle.
+Account Payable product provides the capability to record, create approval levels, and scheduled payment for invoice payables without hassle.
 Account Payable is made through the OY! dashboard, so no technical integration is required to use this product.

 ### How to Use Account Payable via Dashboard